 - and how to be flexible and work with client’s preferences

 Then for a final stamp of approval, if you go with the Ignite Plus version of the General Proofreading course, you’ll get to prove your worthiness to become a certified proofreader with a final exam.
 The exam is hand-graded and you need to score at least 90% to pass.
-If you invest in yourself through this course, I highly recommend this extra add-on.
+If you invest in yourself to learn the skills that can earn you money proofreading, I highly recommend this extra add-on.

 Perhaps the most valuable part is the Facebook Community.